 Korian has a domain name exactly matching their brand name – Korian.com.
 The majority of successful global brands operate on similar names that communicate trust and authority.

-112 out of 142 companies have chosen the .com extension for their online presence.
+112 out of 142 elder care startups have chosen the .com extension for their online presence.
 Key findings show that .com domains are over 33% more memorable than URLs with other top-level domains.
 4 companies operate on .ai extension.
-The .AI extension has certain popularity with tech startups as it is associated with the term Artificial Intelligence and offers more availability than .com.
+The .ai extension has certain popularity with tech startups as it is associated with the term Artificial Intelligence and offers more availability than .com.

 83 startups operate on exact brand match domains, thus making the most out of their marketing across channels and avoiding security risks.